d2l-ai/d2l-en/chapter_introduction/index.md

 This is one of the earliest examples of the trimmed mean estimate.

 Statistics really took off with the collection and availability of data.
-One of its titans, [Ronald Fisher (1890-1962)](https://en.wikipedia.org/wiki/Ronald_Fisher), contributed significantly to its theory and also its applications in genetics.
+One of its titans, [Ronald Fisher (1890--1962)](https://en.wikipedia.org/wiki/Ronald_Fisher), contributed significantly to its theory and also its applications in genetics.
-Many of his algorithms (such as Linear Discriminant Analysis) and formula (such as the Fisher Information Matrix) are still in frequent use today (even the Iris dataset that he released in 1936 is still used sometimes to illustrate machine learning algorithms).
+Many of his algorithms (such as linear discriminant analysis) and formula (such as the Fisher information matrix) are still in frequent use today.
+In fact,
+even the Iris dataset
+that Fisher released in 1936 is still used sometimes to illustrate machine learning algorithms.
-Fisher was also a proponent of eugenics, which should remind us that the morally dubious use of data science has as long and enduring a history as its productive use in industry and the natural sciences.
+He was also a proponent of eugenics, which should remind us that the morally dubious use of data science has as long and enduring a history as its productive use in industry and the natural sciences.

-A second influence for machine learning came from Information Theory [(Claude Shannon, 1916-2001)](https://en.wikipedia.org/wiki/Claude_Shannon) and the Theory of computation via [Alan Turing (1912-1954)](https://en.wikipedia.org/wiki/Alan_Turing).
+A second influence for machine learning came from information theory [(Claude Shannon, 1916--2001)](https://en.wikipedia.org/wiki/Claude_Shannon) and the theory of computation via [Alan Turing (1912--1954)](https://en.wikipedia.org/wiki/Alan_Turing).
-Turing posed the question "can machines think?” in his famous paper [Computing machinery and intelligence](https://en.wikipedia.org/wiki/Computing_Machinery_and_Intelligence) (Mind, October 1950).
+Turing posed the question "can machines think?” in his famous paper *Computing Machinery and Intelligence* :cite:`Turing.1950`.
 In what he described as the Turing test, a machine can be considered intelligent if it is difficult for a human evaluator to distinguish between the replies